mdejesus23/melnerdz-website/src/data/blogs/2025/12/nodejs-requiring-modules/index.md

   - node.js
   - backend
   - tutorial
+faqs:
+  - question: What's the difference between module.exports and exports?
+    answer: They initially point to the same object.
+Use module.exports when replacing the entire export; use exports.something when adding properties.
+If you reassign exports = {}, it breaks the reference.
+  - question: Should I use require() or import?
+    answer: For new projects, ES Modules (import) is the modern standard.
+For existing Node.js projects or tutorials, require() (CommonJS) is still widely used.
+Both work in Node.js.
+  - question: Why does require() find modules in parent node_modules folders?
+    answer: This allows shared dependencies between projects and supports monorepo structures.
+Node.js walks up the directory tree until it finds the module.
+  - question: Can I require JSON files?
+    answer: Yes. const data = require('./data.json') automatically parses the JSON and returns a JavaScript object.
 ---

 Imagine you're building with LEGO blocks.
 Each block has a specific purpose, and you snap them together to create something bigger.
 In Node.js, modules work the same way—they're reusable pieces of code that you connect to build your application.